CHTC/chtc-website-source/_uw-research-computing/apptainer-build.md

 would use the [NVIDIA TensorFlow 2 v24.02](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow/tags) container hosted on the [NVIDIA Container Registry](https://catalog.ngc.nvidia.com/containers) (`nvcr`).

+> If you just want to convert an existing Docker container into an Apptainer container, you do not need to use a definition file.
+> Instead, you can directly run the `apptainer build` command using the Docker address, as described [below](#converting-a-docker-image-to-an-apptainer-container-image).

 ### Files section

 The `%files` section is used to copy files from the machine that is running Apptainer (the "host") into the container that Apptainer is building.